athack-ctf/chall2025-shredded-letter/README.md

 computer vision, data analysis, string heuristics, etc.

-Another aspect of this challenge that makes it interesting is that it doesn't have a unique solution, and all of it will depend on the background and the creativity all the participants.
+Another aspect of this challenge that makes it interesting is that it doesn't have a unique solution, and all of it will depend on the background and the creativity of the participant.

 ## Category